 In an open-ended expression of self-assurance and honest ambition, Maren Parusel reiterates the heart of "Tightrope Walker" on the album’s closing song, “I’m Ready,” when she declares, drenched in reverb as if imploring the fates themselves, “Hey!
 I’m ready for you!”

-Full episodes of LIVE AT THE BELLY UP will be available for online viewing after the broadcast.

-Edited text | In an open-ended expression of self-assurance and honest ambition, Maren Parusel reiterates the heart of "Tightrope Walker" on the album’s closing song, “I’m Ready,” when she declares, drenched in reverb as if imploring the fates themselves, “Hey!
-I’m ready for you!”

 Full episodes of LIVE AT THE BELLY UP are available for online viewing.